koushik0509/Fflask-NoSQL/README.md

 Use the provided endpoints to query the data.
 Refer to the Dockerfile and docker-compose.yml for setting up the environment.
 #### Conclusion
 This project demonstrates the ability to ingest and query large datasets, with an emphasis on code quality, documentation, and performance.
-For any questions, please contact me at koushik.sama9@gmail.com with [IDI TAKE-HOME] in the subject line.

-Feel free to customize the README file to match your project specifics, such as file names or additional instructions.